robotscott94/Architecture-Image-Classification/README.md

-# Home-Architecture-Image-Classification
+# Architecture-Image-Classification

-## CLICK [HERE](robotscott94.github.io/Architecture-Image-Classification/) TO VIEW CLASSIFICATION APP
+## CLICK [HERE](robotscott94.github.io/Architecture-Image-Classification/) TO VIEW APP

 ## Purpose:
 The purpose of this project is to use image classification of different architectural styles common in the Charlotte Metro area and sort them into two broad categories: Modern vs Traditional.